KF-Art/lxqt-tuning/README.md

     git -C /tmp clone https://github.com/vinceliuice/Graphite-kde-theme
     cp -r /tmp/Graphite-kde-theme/Kvantum/Graphite $HOME/.config/Kvantum

+ Open Kvantum Manager and select our new installed theme.
+Also, you can do it via CLI:

+    sed -i 's/theme=/#theme=/g' $HOME/.config/Kvantum/kvantum.kvconfig
+    echo "theme=GraphiteDark" | tee -a $HOME/.config/Kvantum/kvantum.kvconfig

  Now go to Preferences -> Appearance -> Qt Style and change it to <code>kvantum-dark</code>.
 Alternatively, you can change it at <code>~/.config/lxqt/lxqt.conf</code> modifying these lines (you will need to restart LXQt):

     [Qt]